Or Why you need to file a FAFSA

 In any given year, there are more than $248 billion dollars’ worth of student financial aid available to help pay for college.
 Two thirds of it, $165 billion is from the federal government (with $96 billion in low interest federal education loans, and $70 billion in scholarships and grants, aka “free, no-strings-attached money”); $10 billion from state governments; $49 billion from universities and colleges; and $24 billion from private sources including scholarships, work-study, education tax benefits, and private loans.

 Relax, you do not need to complete the FAFSA at one time, you can save the application and make changes and additions until you are ready to file it.
 Once it is filed, you can make corrections or updates up to a specified deadline.

 All federal and state aid, as well as the vast majority of public and private college aid, and access to low cost federal loans are based on the FAFSA.
 Did you know that some schools require a FAFSA filing before awarding merit aid?
-Did you know that failing to file a FAFSA means you can't apply for federal student or parent aid?
+Did you know that failing to file a FAFSA means you can't apply for federal student or parent aid in later years?
 The conclusion, even if do you not think that you qualify for financial aid, you SHOULD take the time and file this free application.

 If your student receives financial aid, you will have to file the FAFSA every year they are in college.
 If your student receives merit aid only, check with the school, most schools will not require you to file the FAFSA after the first year.